Dartsac/tmux-pane-clarity/README.md

 # tmux-clear-panes

-`tmux-clear-panes` is a Tmux plugin that provides two modes for managing pane borders:
+`tmux-clear-panes` is a Tmux plugin that customizes the appearance of pane borders dynamically.
+It currently supports:

-- **Stealth Mode:** Pane borders are dim or invisible until more than one pane is present.
-- **Dynamic Mode:** Pane borders dynamically toggle between a visible and hidden state based on the number of panes.
+- **Dynamic Mode**: Pane borders toggle visibility based on the number of panes.

+Future updates will include additional modes, such as **Stealth Mode**.

+## Features
+- Toggle pane borders dynamically.
+- Seamlessly integrates into your Tmux workflow.
+- Designed for future expansion.

 ## Installation

-### Using Tmux Plugin Manager (TPM)
+### Using TPM (Recommended)
 1. Add the plugin to your `.tmux.conf`:
    ```tmux
    set -g @plugin 'Dartsac/tmux-clear-panes'